 BSc RSHom iTEC Dip

 Like many homeopaths, I came to homeopathy by accident.
-Coming from a science background, homeopathy always seemed rather farfetched given the high dilutions.
+Coming from a science background, the idea of homeopathy always seemed rather far-fetched given the high dilutions.
 So, when nearly 18 years ago, my stepmother urged me to take my five-month old baby to a homeopath for his severe eczema – it was only out of sheer desperation.

 At the same time my husband had recently started his business and his longstanding eczema had also resurfaced with a vengeance.
 So with the thought ‘In for a penny, in for a pound!’
 I went with them both to see a homeopath in London.

 Over the course of several visits, I was quietly astounded by their response to the treatment.
 The fact that homeopathy sorted out eczema for them both, one a baby, convinced me that this was more than just placebo.
 Three years later I felt called to retrain as a homeopath and went back to university.

 I have one of the few degrees in homeopathy the UK has to offer, and received my BSc from Purton House, part of Thames Valley University, in October 2009.
 However, I have always had an interest in health and medicine and my first degree was a BSc in physiology and pharmacology, which gives me a grounding in the medical sciences.
 For many years I worked in medical publishing, developing books and educational materials for doctors.

 Some people ask me how I explain the action of homeopathic medicines given that it doesn’t fit with what we know about physiology, biochemistry and the action of drugs.
 The first thing I would say that after you have the ‘Wow moment’, you can’t go back.
 Since that time 18 years ago, I constantly see homeopathy have extraordinary healing effects.
 It required me to challenge beliefs that may of us have about science, health and medicine.